Contents

 Zero-coupon bonds offer several advantages that can make them an attractive investment option for certain investors:

-- Potential for high returns: If you hold the bond to maturity, you’ll receive the full face value, which can lead to significant returns, especially over longer time horizons.
+Potential for high returns.
+If you hold the bond to maturity, you’ll receive the full face value, resulting in significant capital appreciation, especially over longer time horizons.
+This makes them a compelling option for investors seeking substantial returns and willing to commit to a long-term investment strategy.

-- Tax efficiency: In some cases, you may be able to defer taxes on the accrued interest until the bond matures.
+Tax efficiency.
+In some cases, you may be able to defer taxes on the accrued interest until the bond matures.
+This tax deferral can be a significant advantage, allowing your investment to compound tax-free for longer, potentially boosting your overall returns.

 Disadvantages of zero-coupon bonds